tensorflow/models/research/object_detection/g3doc/running_on_mobile_tf2.md

 [Post-training Quantization](https://www.tensorflow.org/lite/performance/post_training_quantization)
 to
 [optimize performance](https://www.tensorflow.org/lite/performance/model_optimization)
 and obtain a smaller model.
+Note that you need to use `from_saved_model` for TFLite conversion with the Python API.

 ## Running our model on Android